in ,

 Full-time 4WD is easy to understand.
 These cars don’t come with a two-wheel drive system.
 You only have to rely on a 4WD.
 This drivetrain system is mostly found in old trucks and SUVs.
 It is becoming obsolete, the reason being that no driver wants a car that is only limited to off-road driving conditions.

-Some vehicles have a 4×4 system which has a transfer case.
-It features 4-low or 4-high.
-4-high mode vectors and limits power to all wheels.
-This allows you to move hastily through soft surfaces.
+Some parts of the vehicles have a four-wheel drive system with a transfer case.
+This consists of 4-low or 4-high.
+4-High mode vectorizes and limits powers at the wheels.
+It allows you to travel quickly on soft ground.

 4-low is used when you want maximum power.
 It is used when your vehicle is at low speed and your wheels need all the power to pass over something.
 For instance, if your car is stuck or you are going through rocks slowly, you can turn the 4-low mode on so your wheel receives maximum power.